Michael Poole

 Challenges

-2. Financial Buyer: A Growth-Oriented Partner
+2. Financial Buyers: A Growth-Oriented Partnership

 Financial buyers, including private equity groups, family offices, and institutional investors, focus on buying companies to generate a return on investment over a set timeframe.
 These buyers may acquire either a controlling interest or a minority stake, depending on their investment objectives and the level of involvement they expect from the current management team.
 Financial buyers typically invest through platform investments or add-on investments: